comavp/console-text-editor/README.md

-# This is project for educational purpose
+This is a minimalistic console text editor, created for educational purposes following [tutorial](https://viewsourcecode.org/snaptoken/kilo/).